 I took a number of different cuttings from the succulents in my garden.
 If you prefer, you can purchase great quality succulent cuttings online.
 This one is a Graptoveria ‘California Sunset’ — I just love the stress coloring for this variety!
 Just as you would for any succulent stem cutting, remove the lower leaves to expose nodes for rooting.
 Remove the leaves carefully and set them aside.
 Each leaf can be propagated to grow a new succulent.

 Use your handy scoop to fill each eggshell planter with fast-draining succulent soil.
-Planting eggshells is as simple as inserting the stem of the cutting into the soil.
+Eggshell planting is as simple as inserting the stem of the cutting into the soil.
 Gently tamp down the soil using the base of the chopstick.
 You won’t water for 1-2 weeks.
+Then. continue the same care as for any stem cuttings.

 Brush off Succulent Eggshell Planters